HamoudyAwada/HamoudyAwada/README.md

 In my free time, I enjoy playing volleyball, painting, and journalling among other things!
 Something I am particularly enjoying recently is **meeting new people**.
 I think it's vital to continue to expand your horizons, and meeting new people is one of the best ways to do that!

+Thank you for taking the time to get to get to know me.
+Please ***contact me*** if you have any questions about me, my qualifications, experiences, or any other facet of my life!
+Take care!